Updated December 14, 2018: Added number of episodes.

 The Fairy Tail Season 3 release date has finally been officially confirmed by Fairy Tail manga creator Hiro Mashima!
-The anime will begin airing in Japan on October 7, 2018.
-The English dub from Funimation will premiere on October 29, 2018.
-What’s more, anime studios A-1 Pictures and Bridge have revealed a teaser visual and a special promo video.
+The anime began airing in Japan on October 7, 2018.
+The English dub from Funimation premiered on October 29, 2018.
+What’s more, anime studios A-1 Pictures and Bridge have confirmed that Fairy Tail: Final Season will be 51 episodes long.

 Anime fans have been anxiously awaiting the news ever since the second season finished airing in Japan back in 2016.
-He’s made it quite clear that either Fairy Tail 2019 or Fairy Tail 2020 will be the end of the anime adaptation.
+It has been made quite clear that either Fairy Tail 2019 or Fairy Tail 2020 will be the end of the anime adaptation.
 But not only will Natsu Dragneel, Lucy Heartfilia, Happy the Cat, Gray, Erza, and other Fairy Tail characters return in 2018… Mashima is working on a new manga sequel!

 The hype train left the station back in the summer of 2017 when Mashima tweeted, “The Final Season of FAIRY TAIL TV anime will go on air in 2018!”
 Fast forward to April 2018 and the manga creator teased everyone that he “would be able to make various announcements” on April 5, 2018.
 That Fairy Tail anime announcement turned out to be the revelation of multiple projects.

 First, Mashima revealed the 2018 Fairy Tail Season 3 release date by tweeting, “The final season of FAIRY TAIL TV animation series will go on air from fall 2018!”

 Second, he announced a new fantasy manga series that will begin serializing in the summer of 2018.
 The author even specified the exact release date for the new series.